AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Add a domain name to Alibaba Cloud CDN.md

 **Note:**

-        -   The specified wildcard domain names and the domain names that match the wildcard domain names must belong to the same Alibaba Cloud account.
+        -   The specified wildcard domain name and the domain names that match the wildcard domain name must belong to the same Alibaba Cloud account.
 When you add a domain name to Alibaba Cloud CDN, Alibaba Cloud CDN verifies the ownership of the domain name.
 If the specified wildcard domain name and the domain names that match the wildcard domain name belong to different Alibaba Cloud accounts, an error message appears.
 To request technical support from Alibaba Cloud, [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.2020520001.aliyun_topbar.18.dbd44bd3e4f845#/ticket/createIndex).
         -   If a wildcard domain has never been added to Alibaba Cloud CDN, you can add domain names that match the wildcard domain name to Alibaba Cloud CDN by using different Alibaba Cloud accounts.
     -   You cannot add a duplicate domain name to Alibaba Cloud CDN.